data-drift/data-drift/README.md

 - **Computation**: how a metric was calculated and associated caveats

-- **Gouvernance**: who computed the metric, who reviewed it and who acts on it
+- **Governance**: who computed the metric, who reviewed it and who acts on it

 - **Changelog**: when was the metric computed, when was it last updated and what was the impact of the change